How to Track and Segment Fish without Human Annotations: A Self-Supervised Deep Learning Approach: Experiments

 We summarize our main results on Seagrass \cite{Ditria2021a}, DeepFish \cite{Saleh2020a} and YouTube-VOS \cite{Xu2018b} datasets in \cref{tab:result}.
 The quantitative results for all datasets were obtained using the COCO dataset \cite{Lin2014} evaluation script.
 The average precision ($AP$), the average recall ($AR$), and Intersection over Union ($IoU$) were measured for the predicted bounding boxes and segmentation masks in the output images obtained from the trained SoloV2 \cite{Wang2020SOLOv2}, as explained in \cref{secsolo} in detail.

-The $AP^{.50}$ and $AP^{.75}$ values were measured with the $IoU$ thresholds of $0.5$ and $0.75$, respectively.
-The $AP^{M}$ and $AR^{M}$ values show the average of the $AP$ and $AR$ values for $10$ $IoU$ thresholds of $.50:.05:.95$, respectively.
-Averaging over $IoUs$ rewards detectors with better localization.
-The $AP^{L}$ and $AR^{L}$ values show the $AP$ and $AR$ values over a large area ($> 96^2$).
-This area is measured as the number of $pixels$ in the segmentation mask.
-We observed that the performance of the proposed model is stable across these three datasets.
-This validates the proposed model's ability to generalize well to unseen videos in other environments.
+The Average Precision ($AP$) and Average Recall ($AR$) metrics provide a comprehensive view of the model's performance.
+The values $AP^{.50}$ and $AP^{.75}$ indicate that the model has a high precision rate when the Intersection Over Union (IoU) thresholds are 0.5 and 0.75, respectively.
+This means that the model is able to accurately predict the bounding boxes and segmentation masks for a majority of the objects in the images.
+The values $AP^{M}$ and $AR^{M}$ show that the model maintains its precision and recall across a range of IoU thresholds, indicating its robustness to variations in object size and shape.
+The $AP^{L}$ and $AR^{L}$ values specifically measure the model's performance on large objects.
+These metrics are particularly important in our case, as they reflect the model's ability to accurately segment and track larger fish species.

+The results across different datasets demonstrate that our model is capable of generalizing well to unseen videos in other environments.
+This is a significant achievement, as it suggests that our approach could be applied to a wide range of underwater video data.

-To the best of our knowledge, there is no previous work reporting detection and segmentation evaluation for these datasets.
-To compare our proposed unsupervised method to a supervised approach, SoloV2 \cite{Wang2020SOLOv2} results on the three datasets are reported with the authors' implementation in \cref{tab:result2}.
-This Table shows the results of a fully supervised model with the original labels, not our generated pseudo-label.
+To the best of our knowledge, no prior research has reported detection and segmentation evaluation for these datasets.
+To compare our proposed unsupervised method to a supervised approach, we present the results of SoloV2 \cite{Wang2020SOLOv2} in the three data sets in \cref{tab:result2}.
+This Table displays the results of a fully supervised model with the original labels, not our generated pseudo-label.

+In both tables, \cref{tab:result} and \cref{tab:result2}, higher values are better because they indicate that the model's predictions are more accurate.
+From these tables, we can see that both unsupervised and supervised methods perform well across all three datasets, with some variation in performance depending on the specific dataset and whether detection or segmentation was being evaluated.

+For example, in Table 1 (unsupervised method), we can see that the model performs best on the DeepFish dataset in terms of segmentation ($AP^{M} = 31.2$, $AR^{M} = 56.6$), but struggles more with detection on this dataset ($AP^{M} = 11.7$, $AR^{M} = 34.5$).

+In contrast, in Table 2 (supervised method), we can see that although performance generally improves across all metrics compared to the unsupervised method, there are still some challenges with certain datasets - for example, detection on the DeepFish dataset ($AP^{M} = 12.2$, $AR^{M} = 41.0$).